3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 For example, we have more control over how the animation repeats, we can change between multiple values at once, etc.

-**Prefixing** - If you're using chrome, you won't need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users.
+**Vendor Prefixes** - A prefix provides browser support for features that are not fully supported.
+If you are using chrome, you won't need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users/browsers.
 For CSS Animations, you should use prefixes to ensure support for Safari, IE, and other browsers.

+**Vendor Prefixes**
+-webkit- // Chrome/Safari
+-moz- // Firefox
+-o- // Opera
+-ms // IE

 The easiest way to do this is with **prefix free** (http://leaverou.github.io/prefixfree/).